Dr Jennifer Nicholas

 Teaching

-I am lecturer and organiser for the Linear Regression course on MSc Medical Statistics.
+I am a member of the course committee for MSc Medical Statistics and for several years was the lecturer and organiser for the linear regression course as part of the Foundations of Medical Statistics module.
 I have supervised more than ten student summer projects on the MSc Medical Statistics programme and provide support students on the course with NIHR pre-doctoral fellowships.

 I am module organiser and tutor for Basic Statistics for Clinical Trials on the MSc Clinical Trials (distance learning).
 I also co-organise and lecture on the Short Course Essentials of Clinical Trials.

 Through my collaboration with the Dementia Research Centre at UCL I have been statistical advisor to several PhD students working on projects in neurology.
-I am also supervisor to a PhD student working on a project in the area of adaptive trial design.
+I have also supervised PhD students working in the area of adaptive trial design.

 Research